emrgnt-cmplxty/automata/automata/docs/config/automata_agent_config_factory.rst

 AutomataAgentConfigFactory
 ==========================

-``AutomataAgentConfigFactory`` is a class that provides a method for creating ``AutomataAgentConfig`` instances with the given arguments in a flexible and easy-to-use way.
-The main method provided by this class is ``create_config`` which takes variable-length argument lists and arbitrary keyword arguments.
+``AutomataAgentConfigFactory`` is a factory class that provides a simple and convenient way to create ``AutomataAgentConfig`` instances based on the provided arguments.
+It allows users to create agent configurations with custom settings and handles any conflicting or missing arguments.

 Overview
 --------

-The ``AutomataAgentConfigFactory`` class contains one static method, ``create_config``, which creates an ``AutomataAgentConfig`` instance based on the given arguments.
-Internally, ``create_config`` uses the ``AutomataAgentConfigBuilder`` class to interactively set required agent configurations and instantiate the agent accordingly.
+``AutomataAgentConfigFactory`` utilizes the ``create_config`` method to create an instance of the ``AutomataAgentConfig``.
+This method takes in various arguments that are used to create an ``AutomataAgentConfig`` and offers the flexibility to override or change the default settings as needed.
+The class also checks for any conflicts or missing mandatory arguments during the creation process.

 Related Symbols
 ---------------

--  ``automata.config.agent_config_builder.AutomataAgentConfigBuilder``
--  ``automata.core.symbol.symbol_types.Symbol``
--  ``automata.core.agent.agent.AutomataAgent``
+-  ``config.automata_agent_config.AutomataAgentConfig``
--  ``automata.config.config_types.AgentConfigName``
+-  ``config.automata_agent_config_utils.AutomataAgentConfigBuilder``
--  ``automata.config.config_types.AutomataAgentConfig``
+-  ``core.agent.agent.AutomataAgent``
--  ``automata.config.agent_config_builder.build_llm_toolkits``
+-  ``config.config_enums.AgentConfigName``

 Example
 -------

-The following example demonstrates how to create an instance of ``AutomataAgentConfig`` using the ``AutomataAgentConfigFactory``.
+The following example demonstrates how to create an ``AutomataAgentConfig`` using the ``AutomataAgentConfigFactory``.

 .. code:: python

-   from automata.config.agent_config_builder import AutomataAgentConfigFactory from automata.config.config_types import AgentConfigName
+   from automata.core.agent.agent import AutomataAgentConfig from automata.config.agent_config_builder import AutomataAgentConfigFactory, AgentConfigName

+   instructions = "Execute the following query: SELECT * FROM users;" config_name = AgentConfigName.AUTOMATA_MAIN
-   config = AutomataAgentConfigFactory.create_config(main_config_name=AgentConfigName.AUTOMATA_MAIN)
+   config = AutomataAgentConfigFactory.create_config(main_config_name=config_name)

 Limitations
 -----------

-``AutomataAgentConfigFactory`` relies on the ``AutomataAgentConfigBuilder`` class, which in turn depends on the predefined configuration files based on ``AgentConfigName``.
-Thus, ``AutomataAgentConfigFactory`` can only create configurations from those files and cannot create custom configurations that are not defined within the existing configuration files.
+``AutomataAgentConfigFactory`` relies on predefined configurations from the ``AutomataAgentConfig`` and ``AutomataAgentConfigBuilder`` classes.
+The user should have knowledge of these configurations and their default values before using the factory method.
+Additionally, the factory method may raise exceptions for any conflicting or missing mandatory arguments, which the user must handle.

 Follow-up Questions:
 --------------------

--  Is there a way to provide a custom configuration file to the ``AutomataAgentConfigFactory`` in order to create an agent with a custom configuration?
+-  Can the factory method implementation be improved to provide better error handling and be more user-friendly?